internaulte/realEstate/README.md

 Model this issue in the language you master (scala).

 The exposed test cases must be separated in a dedicated subsystem.

+# launch

+launch the main method in main.scala class at src.main.scala